Marion Harding High School (Ohio)

 Marion Harding High School is a public high school in Marion, Ohio.
 Opened in 1893 under the name Marion High School, it received its current name in 1920.
 It is the only high school in the Marion City School District.
 The school mascot is the Presidents (often shortened to Prexies) and is symbolized by an eagle named Warren G. They are currently a member of the Mid Ohio Athletic Conference (MOAC).
-Enrollment was 969 as of October 2017.
+The enrollment was 1,050 during the 2022-23 school year.

 The school was named after Marion's most famous son, Warren G. Harding.
 The original school site is a mere 1/2 mile from the Harding Memorial, which is one of the largest presidential memorials located outside of the Washington D.C. area.
 In 2003, a new high school was erected with assistance of state funds offered for the replacement and/or upgrade of older school facilities.
 The old building now houses Grant Middle School.